AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-Rules with `$match-case` modifier currently are not supported by [AdGuard for iOS and Safari](https://github.com/AdguardTeam/SafariConverterLib/issues/55).
+Rules with the `$match-case` are supported by AdGuard for iOS and Safari, **running SafariConverterLib v2.0.41 or later**.

+All other products already support this modifier.

 :::